gabelula/scottbot/README.rst

 * Train/bootstrap with `data from Twitter`_.

 * Train phrases: ``scottbot: "foo bar" is funny`` (or something).

-* Some local bootstrap data and a way to load it.

 * A better way to train correct negatives.